basil08/basil08.github.io/content/univ/the-accidental-iitian.md

 And then, just like that, on an ordinary pleasant morning, I clicked the "JOIN" button into my first mock APL100 class and ushered the new life ahead of me.

-PS: I am a timid boy so how was I supposed to cope in a different city all by my own?
-I asked a question boldly in Delhi accent in one of the classes and surprised myself.
-Then, I thought to myself, Eh, I'll be fine.
+PS: I asked a question boldly in Delhi accent in one of the classes and surprised myself.
 I was fitting in.
+And then, I thought to myself, "Eh, I'll be fine".